abevoelker/docker-nginx/README.md

 Note that the default base `nginx.conf` is configured to only include files in this directory with the suffix `.conf`.

-## Building
+## Makefile

 There's a Makefile with `make build` included as a shorthand for building the image.
-If you're using a private registry, you can do `REGISTRY=example.com make build` and the image will be tagged `example.com/abevoelker/nginx`.
+By default it will build the mainline version of nginx; if you prefer the stable version, do `make build VERSION=stable`.

+There are also `REGISTRY` and `TAG` variables available, so e.g. `make build REGISTRY=example.com TAG=foo` will build the image `example.com/abevoelker/nginx:foo`.

 There's also a `make pull` included as a shorthand for pulling the image.
+By default pulls the `latest` tag but you can provide your own, e.g. `make pull TAG=stable`.

 ## License